- Installation

 2/4/2021 6:20:14 AM 1 Information Starting multi-runner from C:\config.toml... builds=0...

 with paths more than 260 characters in length.
-There are two possible fixes you can
+To solve the problem, adopt one of the

 git config --system core.longpaths true